zkoppert/My-Work-README/README.md

 # What About You?

 I would love to hear more about you and your work and outside work life!
 Let's chat about it if we haven't already.
+Really!
+Knowing how each other works best is critical to a great team.